oktadev/okta-blog/_source/_posts/2021-01-22-okta-puppet.md

 Optionally, review the `okta-asa-sample.pp` contents

-This code installs the Okta ASA server agent binaires.
+This code first installs the Okta ASA server agent binaires.
 It supports multiple Linux distros using the server distro family to identify the ideal installation tasks:

 ```rb
 #Class for installing ASA